 3. Judgment by the Weight

 Ideas deserve an honest hearing and close look.
 And in a complex world, assessing Truth is usually not quick and easy.
 Progress towards Truth will be quickest when scarce resources of time, energy and funds are most efficiently put to work.
 This requires a constant evaluation of what we have come to call the Weight of Evidence.
 Essentially, the likelihood of an idea ultimately being correct based on the evidence.
 Sometimes we're lucky and an idea can be ruled out with near perfect confidence if it fails a crucial test, or is seen to be the result of fraud or cherry-picking of relevant parameters or assumptions.
 But scientific testing requires technology, which will always have limitations.
 Sometimes, we can only say that the weight of evidence is strongly against an idea, but not yet conclusive, due to limitations in observations or computing power or understanding of the relevant physics.
-And since Science is an open system (i.e. we do not know a priori all the laws of Nature, they must be discovered), we must be constantly checking and double checking for errors.
+And since Science is an open system (i.e. we do not know a priori all the aspects and patterns of Nature, they must be discovered), we must be constantly checking and double checking for errors.
 By this means, the weight of evidence must be given respect, or no progress is possible.
-The weight of evidence must be given respect, or one is left in a sea of self-made ignorance.
+The weight of evidence must be given respect, or one is left in a sea of self-made ignorance and wishful thinking.
 If one refuses to acknowledge the verdicts of best evidence, that demonstrates an unwillingness to acknowledge the judgment of Nature herself.
 This is bias.
 A good scientist is unbiased - unbiased with respect to the weight of evidence.
 Long-shot or baseless ideas remain long-shot, until and unless they prove themselves better.
+The advocates of such off-the-wall ideas bear the onus for providing the extraordinary evidence they require, before anyone else should take them seriously.
 They are not given 50/50 odds, they are not given grace-period credibility, they are given respect only in proportion to the weight of evidence.
 If no evidence is yet available to bring to bear, then one cannot say much.
-But, some people mistakenly think that being unbiased means to give equal credibility to opposing ideas.
+But, some people mistakenly think that being unbiased means to give equal credibility to all opposing ideas.
 Worse, I've seen instructors in climate science posture as paragons of fair-mindedness while simultaneously ignoring, even refusing to look at, the massive evidence demolishing their position, instead giving credibility to so-called "other views".
 This is a travesty of teaching.
 To be unbiased means to be unbiased towards the objective science, unbiased with respect to the weight of evidence.
 If the evidence says X is true with 95% confidence, it is biased to present anything less than this 95% level of confidence to students.
-Avoid the temptation to go with a black-or-white decision: "there is no possibility X is wrong" or "We know nothing".
+Avoid the temptation to go with a black-or-white decision: "there is no possibility X is wrong!", or "We know nothing!".
 We know a lot, in most cases!
 Honor that!

-I have seen many students in my two decades at Cabrillo who are belligerently, dogmatically attached to ideas which may have some psychological appeal but which are strongly disfavored by the weight of evidence.
-I'm still searching for a way to consistently get through to these students... to get through to them that they do not need to attach their self-worth and self-concept to an idea that somewhere inside them they probably know is wrong (like for example astrology, or some other pseudo-science).
+I have seen occassional students in my three decades at Cabrillo who are belligerently, dogmatically attached to ideas which may have some psychological appeal but which are strongly disfavored by the weight of evidence.
+I'm still searching for the best way to consistently get through to these students... to get through to them that they do not need to attach their self-worth and self-concept to an idea that somewhere inside them they probably know is wrong (like for example astrology, or some other pseudo-science).
 But to instead attach their self-concept and self-worth to the sincere desire to know the actual Truth.
 The problem is, it can feel frightening at first, to commit to "I just want to know the Truth" before actually letting go and seeing that Truth.
-The fear is - what if I discover my belief system is shown to be wrong?
+The fear is - what if I discover my belief system to be wrong?
 What will my friends think?
 What will society think?
 What if I'm left alone?
 And similar.
 I recently had a vivid personal experience with this issue.
-For most of my adult life, I had been a registered Libertarian, and my philosophical sympathy with the libertarian paradigm dates back to age 14.
-In the course of assembling my website on The Science and Politics of Global Warming , I discovered that the the most prestigious of libertarian think tanks - the Cato Institute - has its major financial support from Big Oil and leadership from the disgraced Heartland Institute (whose founder sits on their Board of Directors) and has compromised its integrity by supporting agenda-driven attacks against good climate science, and promoted junk science in its place.
-It got me thinking about some basic tenets of libertarianism and human good.
+For many years of my adult life, I had been a registered Libertarian, and my philosophical sympathy with the libertarian paradigm dates back to age 14.
+In the course of assembling my website on The Science and Politics of Global Warming , I discovered that the the most prestigious of Libertarian think tanks - the Cato Institute - has its major financial support from Big Oil and leadership from the disgraced Heartland Institute (whose founder sits on their Board of Directors) and has compromised its integrity by supporting agenda-driven attacks against good climate science, and promoted junk science in its place.
+It got me thinking about some basic tenets of Libertarianism and human good, and their refusal to confront the inherent contradiction between eternal economic growth and a finite planet.
 The result - I registered as an Independent, and have been eager to find more time to ponder what a valid and consistent political/economic philosophy would be - the evidence says that such a philosophy has not yet been discovered or if it has, not put to use in the real world.
-In fact, I'm astounded at the brilliance that so many members of our species have shown, in science and art, and the absolute cesspool of stupid and/or corrupt people whom we have consistently allowed to assume power over us in politics, and often in business as well, in ALL countries throughout history.
+In fact, I'm astounded at the brilliance that so many members of our species have shown, in science and art, and yet the absolute cesspool of stupid and/or corrupt people whom we have consistently allowed to assume power over us in politics, and in business as well, in ALL countries throughout history.
 Astounded.
 I think if the Aliens ever arrive at Earth and try to understand our species, this will be the single most baffling puzzle for them to unravel.
-We have invented an institution - science - dedicated to pursuit of Truth above all else, yet society at large ignores or denies its discoveries except if it can be used to satisfy baser desires (status, bling, military power, etc).
+We have invented an institution - science - dedicated to pursuit of Truth above all else, yet society at large ignores or denies its discoveries except if it can be used to satisfy baser desires (status-making gizmos, bling, military power, etc).